Mastercard/bundle-client-reference-app/README.md

 ### Authorization <a name="authorization"></a>
-The `com.mastercard.developer.interceptors` package will provide some request interceptor classes to use for configuring your API client.
+For configuring your API client, the`com.mastercard.developer.interceptors` package provides you some request interceptor classes.
 These classes will take care of adding the correct [Authorization](https://github.com/Mastercard/oauth1-signer-java) header before sending the request.

 ### Request Examples <a name="request-examples"></a>
 You can change the default input passed to APIs, modify values in the src/main/resources/templates for POST and UPDATE Use case. {userid} field is editable in the RequestHelper.java class.
 Below are the static User ID values configured for the Bundle Profile Reference Application.
 You may pass the below User IDs for GET operation to retrieve information on user’s enrolled products.